-TASK 1) The Agency should partner with the Palmetto Historic Commission.

-- 1) Assume responsibility for enhanced upkeep of the grounds and structures. - 2) Take advantage of opportunities to Disseminate Agency information. - 3) Develop a QR Code education platform to educated the public on the following: - i.
-Agency programs and projects. - ii.
-Palmetto history and facts.

-TASK 2) Route the LPT though the Historic Park.
+- TASK 1) The Agency should partner with the Palmetto Historic Commission. - 1.
+Assume responsibility for enhancement of the grounds and structures. - 2.
+Take advantage of opportunities to Disseminate Agency information. - 3.
+Develop a QR Code education platform to educated the public on the following: - a.
+Agency programs and projects. - b.
+Palmetto history and facts. - TASK 2) Route the LPT though the Historic Park.